-- Submitted electronic application or completed and signed paper application. - GED certificate with official scores and completion date. - Official college entrance, alternative, or exemption test scores that meets the Texas Success Initiative as required by the Texas Higher Education Coordinating Board. - Once a student has completed the above steps, they are required to complete New Student Orientation (NSO).
+- Submitted electronic application or completed and signed paper application. - GED certificate with official scores and completion date. - Official college entrance, alterative, or exemption test scores that meets the Texas Success Initiative (TSI) as required by the Texas Higher Education Coordinating Board. - Once students have completed the above steps, they are required to complete New Student Orientation (NSO) online.
 NSO is MANDATORY for all new WCJC students who have never attended a college or university.
-This includes high school graduates who have completed dual credit courses while in high school. - Once a student has completed NSO, they are required to meet with an academic advisor for an advising session.
+This includes high school graduates who have completed dual credit courses while in high school. - Once students have completed the online NSO, they are required to complete primary advising.
+Students should see the primary advising page on the WCJC website for details.